slashdotdash/node-pipes-and-filters/README.md

 	pipeline.use(authenticate);
 	pipeline.use(deDuplicate);

-Youn may optionally provide the context when the function is called.
+You may optionally provide the context when the function is called.

 	pipeline.use(foo.filter, foo)